ldengel3718/Engr3/README.md

 ![Screenshot 2023-09-25 112807](https://github.com/ldengel3718/Engr3/assets/143533539/96bc16a5-da41-4627-8d6f-72ba9ffcd1f3)
 ### Reflection

-This wasn't an easy assignment at all, I had trouble starting this assignment and struggled with the code.
-I didn't have too many problems with the wiring though.
+This assignment was actually easier for me than the previous two.
+I had gotten back in the groove for coding and wiring.
+I did have some trouble with the wiring and I also didn't have matching pins.
+I learned how helpful importing things is and how it makes everything easier.

 ## Motor Contol